 1. No portion of a projecting signs shall project more than four (4) feet from the face of the building.

-2. The outermost portion of a projecting sign shall project into any public right-of-way.
+2. The outermost portion of a projecting sign shall not project into any public right-of-way.

 3. Sign Height.
 The lowest edge of a projecting sign shall be at least ten (10) feet above the finished grade and shall not extend above the top of the wall upon which it is mounted.